Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/building-blocks/Sim-Diasca-building-blocks-english.rst

 So, basically, compared to inter-actor messages, the data-exchanger offers an alternate, radically different paradigm to manage data, that can be seen as a DSM (i.e. a *Distributed Shared Memory*), somewhat a dual approach to the in-tick reordered actor messages.
 The point is that this service still allows to preserve simulation properties, and that the different trade-offs it offers may, depending on the situation, be more suitable for some needs of information sharings, notably in the *one writer/many readers* case.

-These services had to be offered with care, as, for the model developer, unwanted side-effects or race conditions should not be made easier to perform, and for sure these sharing services must not become a means of bypassing the simulation mechanisms (ex: if instantaneous reads and writes were allowed, then the induced possible immediate inter-actor communication would break at least reproducibility).
+These services had to be offered with care, as, for the model developer, unwanted side-effects or race conditions should not be made easier to perform, and for sure these sharing services must not become a means of bypassing the simulation mechanisms (e.g. if instantaneous reads and writes were allowed, then the induced possible immediate inter-actor communication would break at least reproducibility).

 Note that the only standard way of exchanging information and synchronising between actors (as opposed to the sharing of information) remains the sending of actor messages.